Murder of Tommaso Onofri

-The murder of Tommaso Onofri is a crime that occurred on 2 March 2006 in Casalbaroncolo, a hamlet in the municipality of Parma in Italy.

-Tommaso Onofri, a 16-month old baby, was kidnapped from his family home in order to obtain a ransom, in the mistaken belief that his parents had access to significant economic resources.
-However, the kidnappers killed the child a few minutes after the kidnapping, likely fearing that they were already being hunted by law enforcement.
+The murder of Tommaso Onofri is a crime that occurred on 2 March 2006 in Casalbaroncolo, a hamlet in the municipality of the Parma, Italy.
+Tommaso Onofri, a 16-month old baby, was kidnapped from his family home in order to obtain a ransom, in the mistaken belief that his parents had access to significant economic resources; however, the kidnappers killed the child a few minutes after the kidnapping, likely fearing that they were already being hunted by law enforcement.
 The brutality of the crime was reported across Italy and internationally.

 The true nature of the crime emerged about a month later, when bricklayer Mario Alessi, who had previously worked at the Onofri house, and his accomplice Salvatore Raimondi, confessed to the crime and indicated to police the place where the body had been hidden.
 Together with Alessi and Raimondi, the bricklayer's partner, Antonella Conserva, was also sentenced.

 History

-The crime
+Crime

 In September 2005, the Onofri family (composed of the spouses Paolo Onofri and Paola Pellinghelli, aged 46 and 43, employed at the Italian Post Office, and their children Sebastiano, aged 8, and Tommaso, aged 17 months) left their apartment on the outskirts of Parma to move into a renovated farmhouse at number 27 in the rural hamlet of Casalbaroncolo, on the border with Sorbolo.

-At around 7.45pm on 2 March 2006 the electricity went out in the farmhouse.
+At around 7.45 pm on 2 March 2006, the electricity went out in the farmhouse.
 The family were sat down eating dinner.
 After five minutes Paolo Onofri went out into the courtyard to check the electric meter and was attacked by two men with their faces covered by helmets and balaclavas, who threatened him with knives and pistols and forced the door to be opened.
 Once inside, they shouted robbery, pointing the gun at Tommaso and ordering the couple to hand over the money.
-Paola gave them her wallet with 150 euros in cash, after which the two assailants made the parents and their eldest son Sebastiano lie down on the floor, tying them up and gagging them roughly with packing tape.
-After around ten minutes the perpetrators fled and when the Onofris managed to free themselves, they saw that Tommaso was no longer in his high chair.
+Paola gave them her wallet with 150 euros in cash, after which the two assailants made the parents and their eldest son, Sebastiano, lie down on the floor, tying them up and gagging them roughly with packing tape.
+After around ten minutes, the perpetrators fled, and when the Onofris managed to free themselves, they saw that Tommaso was no longer in his high chair.

 The alarm was immediately raised with the police; the parents told the investigators that the two criminals were short and spoke with a marked southern accent, perhaps Calabrese or Sicilian.
 Their son Sebastiano, also questioned in a protected hearing, said that before the break-in no noise had been heard coming from outside the house and that the two kidnappers had brought a lot of dirt into the house; he also highlighted the different attitude of the two, the man with the helmet was calm, while the one with the balaclava was agitated and brutal in his manner.
 The searches around the town began immediately, but there was no trace of the child.